 - a PLMN-assigned UE Radio Capability ID;

 - or a Manufacturer-assigned UE Radio Capability ID;

+- or a Dictionary Entry ID;

+- or a Type Allocation Code in an IMEI or an IMEISV, and an optional the Software Version Number for an IMEISV.

 When the MME receives a Query Dictionary Entry Response message with a successful cause, the MME function shall continue with the procedure which triggered the Create Dictionary Entry procedure as specified in 3GPP TS 23.401 [2].